sg3des/nmns/README.md

 		}
 	}

-Data not stored in memory, receiving data is performed by reading a predetermined number of bytes (size of a field) at a specific position (id * field size)
+Data not stored in memory, receiving data is performed by reading a predetermined number of bytes (field size) at a specific position (id * field size)

 > If the length of the values of 8 bytes, 5 id data - read from 40 to 48 bytes